south siskiyou trail stewardship -

 • all of the trails in the Learning Zone (construction completed, not signed off by Forest Service, anticipated opening late fall 2024)

-• Magma (under construction, anticipated completion late 2024)
+• Magma (under construction, anticipated opening summer 2025)

-• Deadwood (under construction, anticipated completion late 2024)
+• Deadwood (under construction, anticipated opening summer 2025)

 Report a trail issue: click here to report any type of trail issue you’ve encountered on trails in South Siskiyou County